Bebe Rexha Denies Butt And Nose Job Rumors, But Wants Her Boobs Lifted

 In the same interview, she explained why she hasn’t publicly defined her sexuality.
 The “Meant to Be” hitmaker announced that she considers herself fluid, but hasn’t put a label on it, because it’s personal to her.
 She revealed that she wants to be in a relationship with someone who loves her, and doesn’t care what sex they are.

 Recently, Rexha spoke to Nylon Magazine about a similar topic when she graced their cover.
-She announced that she dates people based on their energy and not gender, which The Inquisitr covered.
+She announced that she dates people based on their energy — and not their gender, something which The Inquisitr covered.

 This year, Bebe has gained a lot of recognition.
-The Daily Mail noted that Rexha won Country Song of the Year for her huge collaboration with Florida Georgia Line on “Meant To Be” at the iHeartRadio Music Awards last month.
+The Daily Mail noted that Rexha won Country Song of the Year for her huge collaboration with Florida Georgia Line — on “Meant to Be” — at the iHeartRadio Music Awards last month.
 In February, Bebe was nominated for her first two Grammy Awards.
-She was up for Best New Artist and Best Country Duo/Group Performance for her collaboration with Florida Georgia Line on “Meant To Be.”
-Her collaboration with them also earned her two Billboard Music Awards for Top Radio Song and Top Country Song.
+She was nominated for Best New Artist and Best Country Duo/Group Performance.
+Her collaboration with Florida Georgia Line also earned her two Billboard Music Awards for Top Radio Song and Top Country Song.
 In 2018, she won Best New Artist at the Radio Disney Music Awards.

-Bebe’s latest single, “Last Hurrah,” has achieved over 74 million streams on Spotify and over 48 million views on her YouTube page for its official music video.
+Bebe’s latest single, “Last Hurrah,” has achieved over 74 million streams on Spotify and over 48 million views on her YouTube page.
 So far, the single has peaked at No. 31 in Ireland, No. 50 in the U.K., No. 65 in Australia, and No. 98 in the U.S.

-On Instagram, she has over 8.1 million followers.
-On Twitter, she has over 1.3 million followers.
+On Instagram, Bebe Rexha has over 8.1 million followers.
+On Twitter, the singer boasts over 1.3 million followers.